YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That kind of attention changes perception.

 The second is a result that appears lighter, mainly due to the patient’s hair characteristics.
-Fine hair, very straight hair, strong scalp contrast, or a wide balding area can all reduce the impression of fullness, even when the surgery itself was planned honestly.
+Fine hair, very straight hair, strong scalp contrast, or a wide balding area can all reduce the impression of fullness, even when the surgery itself was planned.

 The third is a result that is limited by donor reality.
 Sometimes the donor is simply not strong enough to create very high visual density across every area the patient wants treated, especially when the balding pattern is broad.